Shape Shifting Light Dark Matter Solitons: Schr o dinger--Poisson Dark Matter Solitons

-The following additional approximations, which play a central role in the present work, relate the experimentally measured line-of-sight velocity dispersion, $\sigma \equiv \sigma_{los}$ in a dark matter dominated galaxy to the corresponding $\langle\nu_s \rangle$ and $v_{rot}(r_{{-}3})$ predictions.
+The following additional approximations, which play a central role in applications of present results to dwarf galaxy observations, relate the observed stellar (or gas) line-of-sight velocity dispersion, $\sigma \equiv \sigma_{\rm{los}}$, in a dark matter dominated galaxy to the corresponding 3D stellar velocity dispersion $\sigma_\ast$, tracer rotational velocity $v_{\rm{rot}}(r_{{-}3})$ and dark matter particle velocity dispersion $\sigma_S$.

-The first approximation pertains to the tracer rotational velocity measured at a radius of $r_{{-}3}$, at which the logarithmic slope of the stellar density profile is equal to $-3$ \cite{LazAcc20, WolAcc10}.
-The latter approximation, obtained assuming a spherically symmetric density distribution and isotropic velocity dispersion, is also approximately consistent with the empirically observed relationship between the maximum gas rotational velocity and stellar velocity dispersion, $v_{\rm{max}} \approx 1.4 \sigma$ \cite{SerLin16}.
-The second approximate equality in Eq.~\ref{E:vsSigma} is suggested by the present results, which imply that this approximation is applicable not only to self-gravitating solitons but also to solitons whose shape is changed as the result of baryonic coupling to a central stellar mass, as further described in Sections~\ref{S:SolitonXf} and \ref{S:Experimental_comparisons}.
+The above approximations are obtained assuming that the stellar distribution is spherically symmetric and has an isotropic velocity dispersion \citep{LazAcc20,WolAcc10}, such that the mean-squared stellar velocity is $\langle v_\ast^2\rangle \equiv \sigma^2_\ast = 3 \sigma^2$.
+The second approximation in Eq.~\ref{E:vsSigma} pertains to the predicted circular rotational velocity of a hypothetical tracer star (or gas molecule) measured at a radius of $r_{{-}3}$, at which the logarithmic slope of the stellar density profile is equal to $-3$ \citep{LazAcc20,WolAcc10}.
+This approximation is consistent with the observed ratio $v_{\rm{max}}/\sigma \approx 1.3\pm0.4$ of the maximum gas rotational velocity and stellar velocity dispersion in early-type (elliptical and lenticular) galaxies with stellar masses between $10^{10}$\,$\rm{M}_\odot$ and $10^{11}$\,$\rm{M}_\odot$ \citep{SerLin16}.

-In applying Eq.~\ref{E:vsSigma} to dark matter dominated galaxies it is further assumed that $v_{rot}(r_{{-}3})$ pertains to the $r_{{-}3}$ radius of the dark matter soliton density profile (rather than the stellar density profile).
-In other words, Eq.~\ref{E:vsSigma} is applied implicitly assuming that the stellar density profile has the same shape as the dark matter density profile, which was presumably true for the initially formed stellar distribution, although it may not be the case at later times or in contemporary observations, as further discussed in Sections~\ref{S:Experimental_comparisons} and \ref{S:Discussion}.
+In applying Eq.~\ref{E:vsSigma} to dark matter dominated galaxies it is further assumed here that $v_{\rm{rot}}(r_{{-}3})$ pertains to the $r_{{-}3}$ radius of the dark matter soliton density profile (rather than the stellar density profile).
+Although $\sigma_\ast \approx v_{\rm{rot}}(r_{{-}3}) \approx \sigma_S$ is only expected to be appropriate for galaxies with similar stellar and dark matter profiles, while $v_{\rm{rot}}(r_{{-}3}) \approx v_{\rm max}$ is more generally appropriate for any dark matter dominated galaxy.
+The third approximation in Eq.~\ref{E:vsSigma} is predicted to be appropriate for any dark-matter dominated galaxies, regardless of the relative sizes of the stellar and dark matter distributions, as further described in Section~\ref{S:SolitonXf} (and demonstrated by the similarity of the solid and dashed blue curves in Fig.~\ref{F:Layout_vs_f}a).

-As we will see, by invoking Eq.~\ref{E:vsSigma} it becomes possible to predict the size, density profile and total mass of dark matter solitons directly from tracer velocity dispersion observations, with only $m_0$ and $F$ as adjustable parameters, whose values may be determined, for example, from $\sigma$ plus the dark matter radius and total mass or central mass density, as illustrated in Sections~\ref{S:SolitonXf} and \ref{S:Experimental_comparisons}.